 employee was called in or called back during the two hour period immediately prior to the beginning of the employee's next regularly scheduled work shift.
 Only hours actually worked will be credited in determining eligibility for overtime compensation.

-The State of Kansas has adopted "Stand-by Compensation" for this purpose.
 If an employee is required to remain available to an employer within a specified response time, but is otherwise free to engage in personal pursuits, then the employee will receive stand-by compensation.
-When an employer is able to contact an employee by means of a paging device during on-call time, then the unit's policy will determine whether such an employee is eligible for stand-by compensation.
-The unit's policy should clearly define the expectations for those employees required to wear a pager.
+When an employer is able to contact an employee during on-call time, then the unit's policy will determine whether such an employee is eligible for stand-by compensation.
+The unit's policy should clearly define the expectations for those employees.
 The stand-by rate of compensation is set at $2.00 per hour for each hour the employee serves on stand-by status.
 If an employee is called in to work, the employee will be compensated for the actual hours worked, but not also be paid stand-by compensation for those hours.
 Hours on stand-by pay are not considered when determining hours worked for overtime purposes.

 Shift Differential—Kansas State University has established two day shifts: 6:00 a.m. to 6:00 p.m. and 7:00 a.m. to 7:00 p.m.
 Each department must specify only one of these 12-hour periods from which normal day shifts may be designated.
 Normal day shifts must fall entirely within those specified hours.
 A shift differential will be paid to non-exempt employees whose regularly established work shifts begin before or end after the designated 12-hour period.
 For example, an employee who is regularly scheduled for and works from 2:00 p.m. to 10:00 p.m. will be paid shift differential for their entire work shift.
 The default day shift established by the University is the 6:00 a.m. to 6:00 p.m. time period.
 A department wishing to change its specified day shift must first get approval from the Human Resources.
 The department must give its employees at least seven days notice prior to implementing the change.